The Brigadier (painting): Reaction

-Mark Stevens, in his review for New York Magazine of the exhibition "Lucian Freud: Recent Paintings" at Acquavella Galleries in New York City at which the work premiered to the public; wrote: "In The Brigadier, Freud has painted a florid English military man in full regalia, metals ablaze on his chest.
+Mark Stevens, in his review for New York Magazine of the exhibition "Lucian Freud: Recent Paintings" at Acquavella Galleries in New York City, at which the work premiered to the public, wrote: "In The Brigadier, Freud has painted a florid English military man in full regalia, medals ablaze on his chest.
 The stripping of the soldier is therefore particularly subtle.
-The uniform’s brilliant surface accentuates the subject’s hands and fleshy face.
+The uniform's brilliant surface accentuates the subject's hands and fleshy face.
 His eyes look inward, as if caught hiding behind his uniform, even as his stomach billows out from his loosened jacket.
 One hand clasps the chair while the other is raised, as if he were suspended inside a question.
 The angles of the composition are exquisitely poised without being too tight, and are marvelously suggestive.
-The long, loose rectangular strip floating upward behind the brigadier’s upraised hand not only controls the visual space but could almost be a dream of a baton or a riding crop.
+The long, loose rectangular strip floating upward behind the brigadier's upraised hand not only controls the visual space but could almost be a dream of a baton or a riding crop.
 The luscious red stripe, so evocative of Manet, defines painterly panache".

-Tom Parker Bowles told the Evening Standard “Freud captures something about my father that is not possible to describe, something closer to his essence, his soul.
-It goes beyond the merely representational and ends up being a complete portrait in every way” and the Irish Times that “Even if the sitter were not my father, I’d still be struck by the beauty, quiet majesty and sheer technical brilliance of this picture".
+Tom Parker Bowles told the Evening Standard "Freud captures something about my father that is not possible to describe, something closer to his essence, his soul.
+It goes beyond the merely representational and ends up being a complete portrait in every way" and the Irish Times that "Even if the sitter were not my father, I'd still be struck by the beauty, quiet majesty and sheer technical brilliance of this picture".